andrewkeller/seano-cli/docs/seano.rst

   * In unsupported SCMs, if you don't set this key, the note will appear in the ``HEAD`` release

 * ``refs``: unused; reserved for future use
+* ``relative-sort-string`` (string): the sort order of the list of notes in a release is driven by a lexicographic left-aligned unpadded ascending comparison of this key in each note.  ``seano`` does not set this key; on any given note object, when this field is missing, the note ID (the value of the ``id`` field) is used instead.
+This field need not be unique, and is not used as an identifier for anything; it only matters when a note is displayed next to another.

 Releases have these keys automatically set on them: